oncet/s3-deployer/README.md

 ```
 s3-deployer
 ```
-By default it will look for a `config.json` file but you can use a different config file by passing an argument.
+By default it will look for a `config.json` file but you can use a different file by passing an argument.

 ```
 s3-deployer my-config.json